 On connecting this board up, the receiver seemed a little deaf, To be fair, although the original article doesn’t mention it, corrections to the article published in a future edition of QST did mention that Z1, the impedance between the center-tap of the coil and ground, should have been drawn as a metal strip 1/8″ wide, 1’2″ long, and grounded to the board with a standard piece of wire.
 I was using just a piece of wire, as you can see in the photo.
 This probably wasn’t providing enough inductance.
 I clipped part of the wire connecting the center-tap to the ground plane, and inserted an inductor consisting of 9 turns of wire on a T37-6 toroid.
 This is an inductance of about 0.3uH.
 Wow – what an improvement in sensitivity!
 Unfortunately, a local broadcaster whose transmitter on 1640KHz is just a few miles down the road from me, was breaking through.
 This was presumably caused by detector overload as a result of increasing the impedance at Z1.
 I added a simple AM broadcast band trap which I initially thought had solved the problem, but later discovered that the breakthrough was still there, albeit at a much lower level.
 I rewound the T37-6 toroid with 4 turns, for an inductance of about 0.05uH.
 Bingo!
 Breakthrough gone!
 In retrospect, a better way to proceed would have been to attempt to find an optimum value for the inductor that would have given good sensitivity while still avoiding overload of the detector, before adding the trap.
 Here’s the board after the trap was added, and the center-tap of the coil modified.
 The stiff wire to ground was cut and a 10M stand-off resistor inserted in it’s place to help with rigidity, before adding the inductor wound on the T37-6 toroid.
 This is the first version of the inductor, with 9 turns.
 The later version had just 4 turns –

 Time to box it up.
 I’ve had a couple of small aluminum cases from LMB Heeger that I bought because I thought they’d make great cases for small projects.
-It’s their model #143 on this page (available in 3 different finishes) and one thing I particularly like about it is the small lugs on the top cover – 2 at the front and 2 at the back – that prevent the front and back panels from flexing inwards.
+It’s their model #143 in plain aluminum finish, though it is also available in grey and black.
+One thing I particularly like about it is the small lugs on the top cover – 2 at the front and 2 at the back – that prevent the front and back panels from flexing inwards.
 This feature helps to make it a very stout little case.
-This enclosure was the obvious choice to make a nice compact receiver out of this version of the WBR -
+This enclosure was the obvious choice to make a nice compact receiver out of this version of the WBR –

 After a few hours of listening to it (what fun!) the AF amp began to make occasional motorboating-type noises.
 It appeared that audio peaks were changing the regeneration point and pushing the set into slight oscillation.
 The battery was still at about 8.5V, so this should not have been happening.
 While researching possible causes, it occurred to me that in reality, this receiver was going to spend nearly all of it’s time in my shack, meaning that I could run it off the shack gel cell power supply.
 Instead of solving the issue I took the easy way out, removing the battery holder and fitting a jack for a DC power supply, along with a series diode for polarity protection.
 The receiver can easily handle the ~0.6V voltage drop from a 12V supply, and if you use the reverse diode to ground method with a bigger 12V supply, it will blow the diode like a fuse if you inadvertently connect the power to the set the wrong way round.
 With a small 9V battery, it’s internal resistance should prevent it from passing enough current to blow the reverse diode.
 Also, you cannot afford to drop 0.6V from a 9V supply, hence the reason for using the method pictured in the schematic.
 The holes that were previously used to mount the battery clips became tie points for the antenna cable –